Doc Brown's Chemistry Revising Advanced Level Organic Chemistry

-A structural formula - full/displayed/graphical e.g. where all the individual atoms and bonds are shown.
+The full graphical formula or full structural formula or displayed formula e.g. shows all the individual atoms and bonds.
 However it can be acceptable to show some side-chain groups in an abbreviated form e.g. methylpropane

-where the side-chain methyl group may be written in the abbreviated form, but take car in exams!
+where the side-chain methyl group may be written in the abbreviated form, but take care in exams!

 A structural displayed formula with full 3D spatial representation e.g. which shows the shape of the molecule and implies bond angles (in this case all are 109o).
 The 'dotted line' bond is behind the plane of the screen/paper/page and the 'wedge' bond is towards you.
 The other two thin line bonds are in the plane of the screen/paper/page etc. This gives a good impression of the real shape of the molecule in terms of the directional covalent bonds and all bond angles here are ~109o.

 A skeletal formula e.g. in which none of the H atoms bonded to carbon atoms are shown.
 The lines represent either carbon-carbon bonds (single, double or triple), but other lines are needed to show bonds to other atoms which are NOT carbon or hydrogen e.g. C-Cl in and hydrogen atoms are shown if they are bonded to non-carbon atoms e.g. the C-OH in.